spacetelescope/specviz/docs/model_fitting.rst

 #.
 Click the lock icon next to any parameter to choose whether it should be kept
    fixed (closed lock) or allowed to vary (open lock) during fitting.
 #.
 Click on the settings icon at the bottom of the model fitting window select options such as the desired fitter and maximum iterations.
 #.
-Click the blue ``Fit Model`` button at the bottom of the fitting window.
+Check the model's ``Equation Editor`` by clicking the calculator button.
+It will pop up with the current model arithmetic.
+Review. edit and press ok when done.
 #.
-The model ``Equation Editor`` will pop up with the current model arithmetic.
-Review. edit and press ok to preform the fitting.
+Click the blue ``Fit Model`` button at the bottom of the fitting window.
 #.
 The associated model parameters will be adjusted accordingly.

 Equation Editor